csc301-2024-s/13-Engineers-Without-Borders/deliverables/D2/implementation details.md

     - Can also rescind these items to put them back in inventory
     - Newly bought plots of land should appear here
     - Obviously, increment/decrement inventory amount of items as necessary
+    - **This will likely be the building blocks for the final product's main HUD**
 - Should have a button somewhere to advance to next year, Phase 1

+**Backend Scripts**
+- GameState.AdvanceToPhaseThree
+    - Now that I think about it, this is the simplest advance function of the three.
+It's basically just enabling the shop GUI.
+- Market
+- Inventory

 **For D2**
 - Since builds are isolated from each other, the player won't choose their own household.
 Instead choose a random one and use `GameState.Initialize` with it
     - **In the final product**, this phase should use existing `GameState` values instead of re-initializing
     - Initialize with a lot more money than normal
+- I'd expect this phase to use a lot more Components than Backend stuff
 - This should be implemented in two Unity scenes: one for the shop GUI, another for the plot management GUI